alexmilowski/pyox/README.md

 Once you have the application running, you can access it at the address you have configured.
 By default, this is http://localhost:5000/

+## Tracker Microservice

+The Tracker Microservice will track Oozie jobs via Knox.
+Often, local policies for retention of logs will cause application container logs to disappear before a developer can view or inspect them.

+The tracker service provides a simple API and UI for tracking jobs via Apache Knox.
+If the fails, it will submit a job to inspect and copy various application logs to your home directory on HDFS.

+The Web UI display the current status of jobs, the cluster, and allows various interactions and operations to be perform.
+Alternatively, the [Tracker API](tracker.md) provides a programmatic way to interact with the microservice.

+The microservice can be deploy easily on [kubernetes](kubernetes/tracker/).